 For route entries with the same destination CIDR block that do not cause routing conflicts, the route priority will be determined by comparing the following items in order:

-Custom route entries have the highest priority.
-Custom routes of a transit router and Prefix list routes have the same priority.
+Custom route entries and entries of prefix lists have the same priority in the route table.
 When both are configured, they automatically form ECMP routes.

 If all route entries are automatically learned, the priority is determined based on the source resources and listed in descending order: VBR instances or Express Connect Router (ECR) instances > Cloud Connect Network (CCN) instances > IPsec connections (VCO).